Bryse88/Bryse88/README.md

 ## About Me
-I'm a CS + Econ student interested in quant finance and entrepenuership
+I'm a CS + Econ student interested in software engineering and entrepenuership

-🔭 Currently working on building Encite(my startup)

-🌱 Building Multimodal Architecture utilizing Heterogeneous Graph Transformer(HGT) -> Two Tower Retrieval Model -> PPO Based Reinforcement Learning Scheduler

-👉 Attempting to maximize alpha in crypto
+🌱 Buidling AI for security and defense.
+Implementing orchestration technology in live venues and security fields.

+👉 Prev experience in multimodal architecture(HGT, two tower, ppo), gcp , azure, nats, and flutter.